 The income from the Trusts properties and other investments was to be put to these purposes (and continues to be so) and in addition provide clothing and other necessary items for the children’s welfare and wellbeing.

 We know that originally the school(s) were to be called “The St Peter’s Hammersmith Free Schools” and that the plaque on the front of the school refers to Paddenswick Road Schools and that now the school is united as John Betts Primary School, but do not know when any of these name changes happened.

+After its change of name in 2019 it re-registered with the charity commission under number 1180034 together with the Inland Revenue under ZD00185.
 In the period since 1859 the leases on many of the properties held in the Trust have expired and other properties were sold or disposed of to other local charities for their charitable purposes.
 Currently the Trust owns, in addition to the School and the School Keeper’s house two properties in Ravenscourt Road, which are let to tenants, and has other investments.